keithwhor/nodal/README.md

 ### Models

-- Model querying
 - Model relationships (belongs_to, has_many)

 ### Misc.

 - Offload all SQL generation to DatabaseAdapter (in CLI)
 - Keep track of indices in schema.json
-- Task scheduler
-- Tests for all modules (!!!)
+- Tests for all modules (It has begun...)

+## TBD
+- Task scheduler (requires redis for more than one instance)
+- Easy authorization (requires redis for more than one instance)

 ## About